 Commercial roofing typically features flat or low-sloped structures and requires materials designed to handle minimal pitch.
 Some of the most common options include:

-• Built-Up Roofing (BUR) – Multiple layers of bitumen and reinforcing fabrics create a durable and weather-resistant surface.
+• Built-Up Roofing (BUR): Multiple layers of bitumen for a durable and waterproof surface.

-• Modified Bitumen – A durable option combining asphalt with rubber or plastic polymers for added flexibility and strength.
+• Modified Bitumen: Combines asphalt with rubber or plastic polymers for added flexibility and strength.

 Due to the complexity of commercial roofing installations, highly trained professionals are necessary to ensure proper installation and long-term performance.
 Skilled roofing contractors play a vital role in determining the best materials for specific commercial applications.